Peptide Antigens from Tumor Cells Pave the Way for Innovative Cancer Vaccines

 Check the cancer peptide database for a list of tumor peptides.

-Tumor antigens can be classified into two categories based on their pattern of expression: tumor-specific antigens (TSA) and tumor-associated antigens (TAA).
+Tumor antigens can be classified into two categories based on their expression pattern: tumor-specific antigens (TSA) and tumor-associated antigens (TAA).

 Targeting tumor-associated antigens (TAAs) is a promising approach for cancer immunotherapy.
-Neoantigens are tumor-specific antigens that originate from somatic mutations in cancer cells but not in healthy tissues.
+Neoantigens are tumor-specific antigens originating from somatic mutations in cancer cells but not healthy tissues.
 So the TAAs are considered as ideal targets for novel immunotherapies.
-Antigens of three classes can induce tumor-specific T cell responses.
+Antigens of three classes can induce tumor-specific T-cell responses.

 1. Antigens derived from viral proteins: Viral proteins are produced inside the tumor cells.
 So the antigenic peptides can be detected by T cells.